Expressionism

 Expressionism is a modernist movement, initially in poetry and painting, originating in Northern Europe around the beginning of the 20th century.
 Its typical trait is to present the world solely from a subjective perspective, distorting it radically for emotional effect in order to evoke moods or ideas.
 Expressionist artists have sought to express the meaning of emotional experience rather than physical reality.

 Expressionism developed as an avant-garde style before the First World War.
 It remained popular during the Weimar Republic, particularly in Berlin.
 The style extended to a wide range of the arts, including expressionist architecture, painting, literature, theatre, dance, film and music.
+Paris became a gathering place for a group of Expressionist artists, many of Jewish origin, dubbed the School of Paris.
+After World War II, figurative expressionism influenced artists and styles around the world.

 The term is sometimes suggestive of angst.
 In a historical sense, much older painters such as Matthias Grünewald and El Greco are sometimes termed expressionist, though the term is applied mainly to 20th-century works.
 The Expressionist emphasis on individual and subjective perspective has been characterized as a reaction to positivism and other artistic styles such as Naturalism and Impressionism.

 Etymology and history

 While the word expressionist was used in the modern sense as early as 1850, its origin is sometimes traced to paintings exhibited in 1901 in Paris by obscure artist Julien-Auguste Hervé, which he called Expressionismes.
 An alternative view is that the term was coined by the Czech art historian Antonin Matějček in 1910 as the opposite of Impressionism: "An Expressionist wishes, above all, to express himself... (an Expressionist rejects) immediate perception and builds on more complex psychic structures...
-Impressions and mental images that pass through ... people's soul as through a filter which rids them of all substantial accretions to produce their clear essence [...and] are assimilated and condense into more general forms, into types, which he transcribes through simple short-hand formulae and symbols."
+Impressions and mental images that pass through ... people's soul as through a filter which rids them of all substantial accretions to produce their clear essence [...and] are assimilated and condensed into more general forms, into types, which he transcribes through simple short-hand formulae and symbols."